 - Substance-Free (All Students) – Previously known as “wellness,” Substance-Free housing residents commit to abstain from e-cigarettes, tobacco, alcohol, and other drugs.

 - Wheaton Wellness Program (All Students) –“Wellness” is more than merely an abstinence from substances.
 It is the intersection of both physical and mental aspects of an individual’s life.
-This community will explore how the different dimensions (Academic/Professional, Emotional, Environmental, Intellectual, Physical, Social and Spiritual) of their well-being contribute to their quality of life.
+This community explores how the different dimensions (Academic/Professional, Emotional, Environmental, Intellectual, Physical, Social and Spiritual) of a student’s well-being contributes to their quality of life.